CEG — Constellation Energy Corporation

 Bear case / what breaks it

-- Restart Delays: If the Crane/TMI-1 restart slips past 2028, the immediate supply boost pillar weakens significantly [Thesis-breaking triggers].
+- Restart Delays: If the Crane/TMI-1 restart slips past 2028, CEG loses a major near-term growth pillar [Thesis].

-- Capacity Price Collapse: If PJM capacity auctions consistently clear below $200/MW-day for two straight auctions, the value of CEG's uncontracted capacity is questioned [Thesis-breaking triggers].
+- Capacity Price Collapse: If PJM capacity auctions clear below $200/MW-day for two straight periods, it signals that market demand is weakening and the premium pricing model fails.

 What the latest signal says